docker-hy/docker-hy.github.io/docs/getting-started.md

 ### Updating of the material for the 2024 edition

 The 2024 edition of the course starts officially on 11th March.
 The material is currently being updated.
-At the time of writing (7th March) the following parts are already updated
+At the time of writing (9th March) the following parts have already been updated

-- Part 1, up to and including section _Defining start conditions for the container_
+- Part 1, up to and including section _Interacting with the container via volumes and ports_

 You may continue already beyond the updated material but beware, there might be some outdated content!